Jeremy Garelick: American High

 In 2017, along with producing partner Will Phelps, Garelick purchased A.V.
 Zogg School in Liverpool, New York for $1 million, with the intention of using it as a location to produce three high school-centered feature films at a fraction of what they would normally cost to produce.
 By using the same location, Garelick believed he could save millions thanks to the high tax incentives offered to shoot in Central New York, coupled with savings in below-the-line production costs.
 Under the banner of "American High," Garelick produced two movies: Banana Split for $1.2 million and Holly Slept Over for $500,000.

-American High's third film, Big Time Adolescence, a coming-of-age comedy film starring Pete Davidson and Jon Cryer, was a critical success.
+American High's third film, Big Time Adolescence, a coming-of-age comedy film starring Pete Davidson and Griffin Gluck, was a critical success.
 After it was screened at the 2019 Sundance Film Festival, the film's rights were sold to Hulu.
 The streaming service and American High subsequently signed an eight-movie licensing deal.

 Garelick subsequently produced the American High films Looks That Kill, The Ultimate Playlist of Noise, and Plan B. In August 2020, Garelick made his American High directorial debut with The Binge, a spoof of The Purge set in a world in which drugs and alcohol are illegal, except for one day.
 A sequel to the film is set to begin production in January 2022.
 Four additional American High movies are currently in post-production.